Full Time RVing—How to Downsize Your Home to an RV

 This has to be the most difficult category because those old photographs are the record of our lives.
 If you are like me, you probably have thousands of photographs, photo albums, slides and movies from years gone by.
 Here are some suggestions for dealing with them:

 - Scan in your most treasured family photos and load onto storage cards to put into a digital picture frame or onto flash drives.
-Keep backups on external storage drives.
+Keep backups on external storage drives or on a free cloud service like Google Photos.

 - Disperse family photo albums to children and relatives who will appreciate them.